-How to exfoliate the Face
+How to Exfoliate the Face

 For the face, we spoke to Kate Kerr, a leading facialist in London, who told us that people don't exfoliate enough.
 "Our skin is designed to be exfoliated daily, but with the application of lots of different products, we're squishing dead skin cells down," she said.
-"This slows our natural shedding process, and cell turnover leading to an accumulation of old skin cells."
+"This slows our natural shedding process and cell turnover rate, leading to an accumulation of old skin cells."

-So what? we hear you say.
-What does this mean for my skin?
 Kerr says that when we don't exfoliate, the skin isn't able to reflect light properly, thus causing that dreaded dullness.
 Not only that, but it often means you can get blemishes from clogged pores with the buildup of skin cells.

-How to exfoliate the body
+How to Exfoliate the Body

 There are plenty of reasons you might want to exfoliate the skin on your body, but one of the most common is keratosis pilaris—the appearance of white or red bumps on the skin, also known as "chicken skin."

-According to Kerr, the only way to tackle this is by "exfoliating with a scrub and a mitt every day for 10 to 20 seconds, not aggressively."
+Dry body brushing can really help, but according to Kerr, the only way to tackle this is by "exfoliating with a scrub and a mitt every day for 10 to 20 seconds, not aggressively."
 In terms of a mitt, Kerr says that any one from a supermarket will do, but as for the scrub, ideally you want something with salicylic acid in it, such as the ZO body scrub.
 "There could be a bit of skin irritation in the first instance," says Kerr, "but don't let it put you off initially."

 Of course, it's not just keratosis pilaris that you might be struggling with.
 Dry skin on the legs is also common, especially when you haven't taken much care of your legs during the winter (guilty…).
 We spoke to Lyudmyla Nagirnyak, the spa manager at K West Spa in London, who gave us not only an incredible homemade exfoliator recipe but also some important info on how to care for ingrown hairs.